Olivia Ross

-Olivia Ross (born 28 April 1992 in Paris, France) is a British-French actress and voice actress.
+Olivia Ross (born 28 April 1992) is a French actress.
 She is known for roles in Killing Eve and Knightfall.

 Biography

 Ross was born on 28 April 1992 in Paris, France.
 She studied at the Kellogg School of Management and graduated from Colby College.
 She also studied at a drama school in London.
-The British actress began her acting career in plays at Shakespeare's Globe Theatre.
+She began her acting career in plays at Shakespeare's Globe Theatre.
 In 2007, she played a role in the French film production Tout est pardonné.
 In the following years, she received supporting roles in other French film productions, for example, in 2009 in Someone I Loved and Father of My Children.
 In 2015, she played the role of Mathilde Perrucci in three episodes of the miniseries Nordkurve.
 The following year, she played the role of Mademoiselle Bourienne in the miniseries War and Peace.
 From 2017 to 2018, she played the historical role of Queen Joanna in ten episodes of the television series Knightfall.
 She had a major series role in 2019 in Trauma – The Case of Adam Belmont.